max-brambach/nuQLOUD/README.md

 This framework currently requires a custom version of voro++ (can be found here https://github.com/max-brambach/voro) for the generation of the Voronoi diagram.
 This can be swapped out of course, but is currently not implemented.

-Note, currently nuQLOUD is named ALoNe in this repository for historical reasons.
-This will change with the next update.